sylodev/documentation/scripts/tags/server.md

 ## `{server.shardId}`

-Returns the ID of the shard the server is running on.
+Returns the ID of the shard the bot is running on in the server.

 ## `{server.ownerId}`